-White and black sapphire colours
+White and black sapphire colours – overview

 Some jewellers use white sapphires as accent stones in jewellery.
 This is because they are a genuine but affordable alternative to diamonds.
 Black sapphires are usually opaque grey stones.
 Due to this, some designers use them instead of onyx.

-Padparadscha – king of sapphire colours
+Padparadscha, the king of sapphire colours – overview

-They are very beautiful, but also very expensive.
+They are very beautiful, but also very, very expensive.
 This means they are not usually sold as commercial jewellery.

 Padparadscha sapphires.
 Photographs by Tim hammond, GIA.com.

 Sapphire is the official birthstone for people born in September or under the star sign or Virgo.